nikk0007/devopsprojects/logging/07-fluentbit-elasticsearch-kibana/README.md

 To see top 10 lines of the log file from the container: k exec -it myapp-6c977769b4-7pmrc -- cat /var/log/myapp.log | head -n 10

-Our fluentd daemonset will fetch the logs of our custom app and then push them to some other desired file.
-For this we will be using file type match blocks. we can have multiple match blocks even for the same type if logs.
+Our fluentbit daemonset will fetch the logs of our custom app and then push them to elasticsearch.

-We will also send ALL logs to elasticsearch(after converting them to logstash format as configured in configmap) which in turn will send them to kibana for visualization.

-Fluentd volume paths are according to Docker-desktop.
+Fluentbit volume paths are according to Docker-desktop.
 They can be modified as per requirement.
 =============================================================================

-to check all elasticsearch indexes manually to verify if it is working fine:(elasticsearch is exposed as a nodeport service on port 31349) curl -X GET "http://localhost:31349/_cat/indices?v"
+to check all elasticsearch indexes manually to verify if it is working fine:(elasticsearch is exposed as a nodeport service on port 31349).
+It should show our "my_app_logs" index which we have configured in fluentbit config file. curl -X GET "http://localhost:31349/_cat/indices?v"

 To display an index with name my-app-logs: